isabella232/objective-c-style-guide/README.md

 This style guide outlines the coding conventions of the iOS team at Venmo.

-This document was based on the [NYT iOS Style Guide](https://github.com/NYTimes/objective-c-style-guide/).

 ## Introduction

 Here are some of the documents from Apple that informed the style guide.
 If something isn't mentioned here, it's probably covered in great detail in one of these: